 If you or someone you know is having trouble paying bills, reach out to ClearPoint, a national, nonprofit credit counseling agency at 800.251.2227 (866.616.3717 for Spanish) or visit credability.org.
 (Usted puede visitar la versión del español Idioma del sitio haciendo clic aquí.)

 Qualified low-income households can receive weatherization assistance to save energy and money.
-IHWAP helps income-qualified customers access affordable energy services and increase comfort in their homes.
+IHWAP helps income-qualified customers access affordable energy services and increase the quality and comfort in their homes.
 Free measures and upgrades may include:

-Contact the Community Action Agency for your area with any questions, to see if you’re eligible or to apply for assistance.
+Contact the Community Action Agency for your area with any questions, to check if you’re eligible or to apply for assistance.